MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-assess-servers.md

   - Prioritize workloads with less restrictive data classification.
   - Prioritize workloads with newer operating systems, since older operating systems tend to have more issues booting in Azure or in supporting Azure management extensions.

-Tailwind understands that some migration waves will change migration execution progresses, so the migration team reviews and modifies waves periodically.
-The migration team incorporates learnings from executed waves to improve assessment and migration planning, such as capturing any missing network requirements, performing pre-migration testing, implementing post-migration tweaks, reviewing permissions, and so on.
+Tailwind understands some migration waves will change migration execution progresses, so the migration team reviews and modifies waves periodically.
+The migration team incorporates learnings from executed waves to improve assessment and migration planning, such as capturing any missing network requirements, performing pre-migration testing, implementing post-migration tweaks, and reviewing permissions.

 ## Conclusion

 In this article, Tailwind sets up Azure Migrate tools for discovery and assessment and executes steps required to build a migration plan, server groups, and prioritization of server groups in migration waves.

 Not every step taken here is required for building a migration plan.
 However, as good migration planning is often key to successful migration project, Tailwind invests time in developing a proper migration plan by executing all steps as described above.
-It's also important to review and continuously improve the process based on previous migration wave and feedbacks from key stakeholders teams.
+It's also important to review and continuously improve the process based on previous migration wave and feedback from key stakeholders teams.

 ### Next steps